 Before applying solvent cement, insert the pipe into the fitting.
-The pipe should easily enter the fitting socket to 1/3 to 2/3 of the depth.
+The pipe should easily enter the fitting socket to one-third to two-thirds of the depth.
 If the pipe hits the bottom lip of the fitting with little or no interference, use a different fitting.